at what age do you leash train a puppy 2

 8-12 Weeks: Introducing the Leash and Collar

 Between 8 and 12 weeks of age, you can start introducing the leash and collar to your puppy.
 As mentioned earlier, this should be done gradually and positively.
-Start by allowing the puppy to wear the collar for short periods of time indoors, gradually increasing the duration.
+Start by allowing the puppy to wear the collar for short periods indoors, gradually increasing the duration.
 Then, attach the leash to the collar and allow the puppy to drag it around under supervision.
 Use treats and praise to create positive associations with the leash and collar.

 12-16 Weeks: Loose Leash Walking